This page describes how to access and view the Apache Airflow logs for Cloud Composer.

 or use Cloud Monitoring.

 You can also use logs-based metrics in Monitoring to set up alerting policies, for example to health check your Cloud Composer environment.
 Logging and Monitoring quotas apply.
-To learn about Stackdriver Logging and Stackdriver Monitoring for your Cloud Composer environment, see Monitoring environments in Stackdriver.
+To learn about Cloud Logging and Cloud Monitoring for your Cloud Composer environment, see Monitoring environments in the operations suite.